valpojhaines/employee_attrition_prediction/README.md

 The 20% threshold identifies the largest proportion of actual attrition cases, while the 50% threshold is more conservative and produces higher precision but substantially lower recall.

 The appropriate threshold ultimately depends on the relative business costs of false positives and false negatives.

+## Regularization and Model Selection

+To investigate whether regularization could improve model generalization, I compared L1 and L2 regularized logistic regression across multiple values of C using 5-fold cross-validation.

+L1 regularization can shrink some coefficients to zero, providing a form of feature selection.
+L2 regularization shrinks coefficients toward zero while generally retaining all predictors.
+The C parameter controls the strength of regularization.
+Smaller values apply stronger regularization.

+The grid search selected:

+Penalty: L1
+C: 1
+Solver: liblinear
+Cross-validation: 5-fold
+Scoring metric: recall

+The best cross-validation recall score was approximately 0.286.

+The selected model was then evaluated separately on the held-out test set.
+This separation between cross-validation model selection and final test evaluation helps prevent the test data from influencing the model-selection process.

 ## Interactive Visualization